redhat-developer/intellij-tekton/README.md

 We support `v1beta1` API.
 Previous version `v1alpha1` may work, but we cannot guarantee that all features will work properly.
 If you have `v1alpha1` pipelines/tasks please use [migrating document](https://github.com/tektoncd/pipeline/blob/main/docs/migrating-v1alpha1-to-v1beta1.md) to migrate to `v1beta1`.

+The new version 1.2.0 does not come with any new feature.
+The code has been made more stable by updating all dependencies.
+The minimum IDEA version supported is now 2021.1.
+The Tekton CLI in use has been upgraded to 0.24.0.
+Schemas for validation and code assist have been updated to Tekton Pipeline 0.37.0 and Tekton Triggers 0.20.1.

+## Previous releases

+## 1.1.0

 The Tekton CLI in use has been upgraded to 0.23.0.

 ### Leverage the Kubernetes Plugin Push/Pull toolbar

 The Tekton plugin leverages the Kubernetes plugin's toolbar to push/pull resources

 ![](images/1.1.0/tekton1.gif)

 ### Enhanced editor content analysis

 When creating/opening a pipeline in the editor, it analyzes the yaml content to verify that all tasks/clustertasks used actually exists on cluster.
 If not, the user is notified.

-## Previous releases

 ## 1.0.0